archiehull/Programming-Portfolio-1/Week 13.md

 |default constructor|the default 	|
 |constructor chaining	| creating an instance of a class with multiple constructors, then using one constructor to call another	|
 |the "this" keyword|To have an object pass itself as a parameter to other methods|

+## Reflection

+In this section you should reflect upon what you have learnt.
+This is an important part of the learning process.
+- What have you learnt from these exercises? how to use classes in c#

+- How can you apply what you have learnt? in future programs in c#

+- What new features of C# are you now able to use? classes